puppetlabs/puppet-docs/source/pe/3.7/install_what_and_where.markdown

 - `/var/log/pe-puppet/masterhttp.log`
 - `/var/log/pe-puppet/rails.log`

-### Puppet Enterprise Software Components

-PE 3.8 includes the following major software components:

- * Puppet 3.7.4
- * PuppetDB 2.2.1
- * Facter 2.3.0
- * MCollective 2.6.0
- * ActiveMQ 5.9.0
- * Live Management: 1.3.1 (deprecated)
- * Hiera 1.3.4
- * Dashboard 2.1.6
- * PostgreSQL 9.2.10
- * Ruby 1.9.3
- * Augeas 1.2.0
- * Passenger 4.0.37
- * Java 1.7.0
- * OpenSSL 1.0.q

-### Additional Puppet Enterprise Components

-PE installs the following additional components.

-#### Tools for Working with Puppet Enterprise
+### Tools for Working with Puppet Enterprise

 PE installs several suites of tools to help you work with the major components of the software.
 These include:

 - **Puppet Tools** --- Tools that control basic functions of Puppet such as `puppet master,` `puppet apply` and `puppet cert.`
     See the [Tools section](/guides/tools.html) of the Puppet Manual for more information.
-- **Cloud Provisioning Tools** --- Tools used to provision new nodes.
+- **Cloud Provisioning Tools** (Deprecated) --- Tools used to provision new nodes.
 Mostly based around the `node` subcommand, these tools are used for tasks such as creating or destroying virtual machines, classifying new nodes, etc. See the [Cloud Provisioning section](./cloudprovisioner_overview.html)  for more information.
 - **Orchestration Tools** --- Tools used to orchestrate simultaneous actions across a number of nodes.
 These tools are built on the MCollective framework and are accessed either via the `mco` command or via the __Live Management__ page of the PE console.
 See the [Orchestration documentation](./orchestration_overview.html) for more information.
 - **Module Tools** --- The Module tool is used to access and create Puppet Modules, which are reusable chunks of Puppet code users have written to automate configuration and deployment tasks.
 For more information, and to access modules, visit the [Puppet Forge](http://forge.puppetlabs.com/).
 - **Console** --- The console is Puppet Enterprise's GUI web interface.
 The console provides tools to view and edit resources on your nodes, view reports and activity graphs, trigger Puppet runs, etc. See the [Console section](./console_accessing.html) of the Puppet Manual for more information.

 For more details, you can also refer to the man page for a given command or subcommand.

-#### Services
+### Services

 PE uses the following services: